Floods in Jakarta

-Flooding in Jakarta occurs on the northwest coast of Java, at the mouth of the Ciliwung River on Jakarta Bay, which is an inlet of the Java Sea and has happened repeatedly, recently in 1996, 1999, 2007, 2013, 2020 and 2025.
+Flooding in Jakarta occurs on the northwest coast of Java, at the mouth of the Ciliwung River on Jakarta Bay, which is an inlet of the Java Sea and has happened repeatedly, recently in 1996, 1999, 2007, 2013, 2020, 2025, and more recently in 2026.

-The most recent major flood occurred in early March 2025 and flooded the homes of over 10,000 people in the city and province of Jakarta (the capital of Indonesia).
+The most recent flood was a minor flood that happened in January 2026, but the most recent major flood occurred in early March 2025 and flooded the homes of over 10,000 people in the city and province of Jakarta (the capital of Indonesia).
 The same flood also affected over 61,000 people in neighboring Bekasi city and over 4,000 people in neighboring Tangerang city.
 Residents of nearby Bogor reported nearly eight hours of extreme rainfall during the March 2025 flood.

 Jakarta geography

 Population density and height above sea level in Jakarta (2010).

 The area of the Jakarta Special District is 662 km^{2} of land area and 6,977 km^{2} of sea area.

 Jakarta lies in a low, flat basin, averaging 7 m above sea level; 40% of Jakarta, particularly the northern areas, is below sea level, while the southern parts are comparatively hilly.

 Rivers flow from the Puncak highlands to the south of the city, across the city northwards towards the Java Sea; the Ciliwung River divides the city into the western and eastern principalities.
 Other rivers include the Pesanggrahan, and Sunter.

 Other contributing factors include clogged sewage pipes and waterways that service an increasing population, in addition to deforestation near the rapidly urbanizing Bogor and Depok in Jakarta's hinterland.

 Jakarta is an urban area with complex socio-economic problems that indirectly contribute to triggering a flood event.